 pig sty

-Install Pigsty distribution.
+Install the Pigsty distribution.
 See pig sty for details.

 pig pg

-Manage local PostgreSQL server.
+Manage the local PostgreSQL server.
 See pig pg for details.

 pig pt

-Manage Patroni HA cluster.
+Run patronictl transparently to manage Patroni HA clusters.
 See pig pt for details.

 pig pb

-Manage pgBackRest backup & recovery.
+Manage pgBackRest backup and restore.
 See pig pb for details.

 pig pitr